 Second harmonic generation (SHG) and mid-infrared (MIR) microscopy are two examples of well-established optical techniques which have recently demonstrated viability as label-free digital pathology solutions due to advancements in technology and ease-of-use.
 For example, MIR digital imaging recently experienced a greater than 100-fold increase in throughput enabling single large-tissue specimens to be analyzed in minutes rather than days.
 This enhancement was made possible through the advent of new MIR quantum cascade laser (QCL) sources employed in a novel wide-field illumination mode.

-DRS Daylight Solutions is interested in partnering with other industry experts and research institutions that share our vision in making meaningful breakthroughs in the biomedical sciences.
+DRS Daylight Solutions is interested in partnering with other industry experts, digital pathology companies, and research institutions that share our vision in making meaningful breakthroughs in the biomedical sciences.
 Contact us to learn more.

 DRS Daylight Solutions is excited to present a webinar by Prof. Dr. Klaus Gerwert, Head of the Department of Biophysics and Founding Director of the Protein Diagnostics Institute at Ruhr University Bochum (Germany).
 The webinar will showcase the power of combining high-speed, mid-IR imaging with advanced machine learning to perform automated characterization of cancer tissues on clinically relevant timescales.
 Learn how this groundbreaking approach is revolutionizing the classical histopathology and omics workflows.